The relatively perfect Greenberg transform and cycle class maps: Relatively perfectly smooth group schemes

 in $\Ab(k_{\fppf})$.
 We have $(K_{0} / K_{0}^{\natural})^{\natural} = 0$.
 Therefore the morphism $G_{0} / K_{0}^{\natural} \onto M_{0}$ is an example of the special case treated above.
 It follows that the cokernel of its relative perfection $M \to M_{0}^{\RP}$ in $\Ab(k_{\RP})$ is the relative perfection of a quasi-compact smooth group scheme.
 Hence the exact sequence

 in $\Ab(k_{\RP})$ is a presentation of $L$ as an extension between relative perfections of quasi-compact smooth group schemes.
-Therefore Proposition \ref{prop: extensions of relative perfection} shows that $L$ is a group scheme relatively perfectly of finite type. \end{proof}
+Therefore Proposition \ref{prop: extensions of relative perfection} shows that $L$ is a group scheme relatively perfectly of finite presentation. \end{proof}

 \begin{proposition} Let $X$ be a relatively perfectly smooth $k$-scheme.
 Then $X$ is the disjoint union of irreducible components.
-If $X$ is the relative perfection of a smooth $k$-scheme $X_{0}$, then the morphism $X \to X_{0}$ is faithfully flat and induces a bijection between the irreducible components. \end{proposition}
+If $X = X_{0}^{\RP}$ is the relative perfection of a smooth $k$-scheme $X_{0}$, then the morphism $X \to X_{0}$ is faithfully flat and induces a bijection between the irreducible components. \end{proposition}

 Here ``disjoint union'' means scheme-theoretic (or topological) disjoint union and not just set-theoretic disjoint union.
 In particular, the proposition claims that the irreducible components of $X$ are \emph{open}.